 Can you bypass limp mode?

-You can't bypass limp mode, but you can restart the car as that will often get the car out of limp mode.
+You can’t bypass limp mode, but you can restart the car, which will often get the car out of limp mode.